Quasinormal modes of charged black holes with corrections from nonlinear electrodynamics: Quasinormal modes

 Here we show calculation results for the quasinormal frequencies by means of the methods in Sec.\,\ref{subsec:calculation}.
 In particular, we present only fundamental frequencies in $l=2,3$ modes, which are expected to be observationally important.
 As mentioned above, the perturbations are separated into the type I and II according to parity, and in each type there are two families of quasinormal modes $Z_1$ and $Z_2$, with corresponding quasinormal frequencies $\omega_1$ and $\omega_2$, respectively.
 In practical calculations, we always work with quantities in the unit of $GM$, such as $r/(GM)$, $Q/(GM)$, and $\omega_{1,2} GM$.
 The calculations are performed for black holes with various charges $Q$ as varying perturbation parameters $\bar{\alpha}$ and $\bar{\beta}$.

 The fundamental quasinormal frequencies calculated by the numerical integration in Sec.\,\ref{subsubsec:numaric} are plotted in figures: Fig.\,\ref{fig-l2Z1} is for the mode $Z_1$ of $l = 2$, Fig.\,\ref{fig-l2Z2} is for the mode $Z_2$ of $l = 2$, Fig.\,\ref{fig-l3Z1} is for the mode $Z_1$ of $l = 3$, and Fig.\,\ref{fig-l3Z2} is for the mode $Z_2$ of $l = 3$.
 For different $Q$, the results calculated as varying either $\bar{\alpha}$ or $\bar{\beta}$ (while the other is fixed to be zero) are plotted as colored lines.
+Specifically, in each figure, red solid lines denote the frequencies of the type I with $\bar{\alpha}$ varying from $-0.5$ to $0.5$ while $\bar{\beta}$ is fixed to be zero, blue solid lines denote the frequencies of the type I with $\bar{\beta}$ varying from $-0.5$ to $0.5$ except for $Q/GM = 0.8$ and $0.9$ while $\bar{\alpha}$ is fixed to be zero, and red dashed lines denote the frequencies of the type II with $\bar{\alpha}$ varying from $-0.5$ to $0.5$ while $\bar{\beta}$ is fixed to be zero.
+(Only the ranges $-0.4 \leq \bar{\beta} \leq 0.5$ and $-0.2 \leq \bar{\beta} \leq 0.5$ are plotted for $Q/GM = 0.8$ and $0.9$, respectively, for the technical reason that our numerical integration cannot give results with desired accuracy when $\bar{\beta}$ is negatively too large.)
 Note that the quasinormal frequencies in the type II are insensitive to $\bar{\beta}$ since the potential components \eqref{eqEFTVII11}--\eqref{eqEFTVII22} do not depend on $\bar{\beta}$.
 Also note that ``$Q/GM=0$'' in the figures indicates the case with extremely small charge $Q$ compared to $GM$: we calculate this case bearing in mind that, even if $Q/GM$ is extremely small, the parameters $\bar{\alpha}$ and $\bar{\beta}$ can take finite values to give nontrivial corrections depending on the black hole mass since our definitions of $\bar{\alpha}$ and $\bar{\beta}$, Eqs.\,\eqref{eqpatalpha} and \eqref{eqpatbeta}, are rewritten as